 While he had no choice in grade school, once he reached high school, he refused to be separated from the main stream of students any longer.
 So, while fellow sight-challenged students were funneled off to attend a special school for the blind, Robert chose to stumble amongst the sighted unaided.
-He followed; watching where and how they walked in order to determine the safety of the terrain and route.
+He followed people, watching where and how they walked in order to determine the safety of the terrain and route.
 He waited to cross streets until there were others who needed to cross.
 When he did travel alone, it was usually along routes he had been on with others, or, he would slow his pace to allow his brain time to interpret what little information his eyes were giving it.

-The first time he lived in Vancouver it was for approximately 20 years, mainly on the north shore, so he knew the area well, or so he had thought.
+The first time he lived in Vancouver it was for approximately 20 years, mainly on the north shore.
+He considered it an area he knew well, but that was to change.

 During our recent revisit to the site, he told me of the experience that had haunted him for many years.
-It had happened on a beautiful Saturday morning, he said, after a walk from his home in North Vancouver to Park Royal Shopping Centre in West Vancouver.
+It had happened on a beautiful Saturday morning, he said, after a walk from his home in North Vancouver to the Park Royal Shopping Centre in West Vancouver.

 Trapped on an island

 “There was a grocery store and liquor store I liked (at the mall),” he explained.
 The date of the original visit has been lost in time.
 “I can’t recall the exact date, or the time of the year, but it was late enough in the year for it to be sunny.”